SLFatemi/WallWizard/README.md

-# Quoridor Game
+# Wall Wizard

-Welcome to the Quoridor Game repository!
+Welcome to the WallWizard repository!
 This project implements the Quoridor board game with additional features for registering, logging in, and maintaining a leaderboard.

 ## Introduction